collective/collective.developermanual/source/serving/webdav.rst

 What you can do: Make your web server filter out the WebDAV commands.
 For nginx, this is done by adding::

-            limit_except GET POST {
-              deny   all;
-            }
+            dav_methods off

-to the location block in your nginx.conf.
+to the server block in your nginx.conf. (http://wiki.nginx.org/HttpDavModule)

 For Apache, see http://stackoverflow.com/questions/9127269/how-can-i-stop-people-accessing-a-plone-server-via-webdav Also note the "Access WebDAV" permission referenced in a reply to that question.